Home Medicinal Chemistry Vitamins Vitamins and Minerals

 Product on sale

 Zinc is an important trace mineral that plays a major role in the creation of DNA, the growth of cells, building proteins, the healing of damaged tissue, and supporting a healthy immune system.
-It also helps to identify the senses of taste and smell.
+This mineral also helps to identify the senses of taste and smell.

 Like many other vitamins and minerals, zinc is required during times of rapid growth such as childhood, adolescence, and pregnancy.